brianhigh/challenging_data/waddl_to_csv.md

 - Unexpected "invalid multibyte string" error
 - Unusual file encoding type
 - Less common separator/delimiter
-- Missing "elements" (blank values)
 - Missing header (no column names)
-- Columns with no values (which we fill remove)
+- Columns with no values (which we will remove)
-- Rows missing any useful data (which we fill remove)
+- Rows missing any useful data (which we will remove)
 - Unusual data structure (not "tidy", as in not "columns are variables")

 For the curious, we also provide more details in three appendices: